 If the name you’ve decided on is available, register it with the Secretary of State’s office.
 If you are going to use a logo or trademark, you can register it with the U. S. Patent and Trademark Office.
 Once your trademark is registered, it stays registered to you as long as you file a renewal every 10 years.

 A good food truck name can be like a magnet attracting customers, and sets the mood for what they can expect when they walk through your doors.
 Do your research and make sure it’s the right name for you.

-Things to Keep in Mind When Naming a Mobile Restaurant
+Things to Keep in Mind When You Name Your Food Truck

 We hope this guide helps you in creating a memorable and marketable business name for your new food truck or other mobile food vending operation.
 Without taking the time to do research, you may find that you will need to restart this process sometime down the road, because your original choice didn’t market your brand the way you had wanted it to.